nditech/apollo/README.md

 SSL_REQUIRED=False
 ```

-### Installation: Using Docker Compose
+### Installation and Deployment

 In order to simplify the deployment process, Apollo now includes a docker compose application configuration to allow admins skip the entire process of having to start each of the database, task queue, worker and main application containers individually.

 Docker compose is an optional dependency and you will find instructions on how to install it here.

-To start the application, simply run:
+To install and start the application, simply run:

-docker-compose up -d
+`docker-compose up -d`

 (Alternatively, if after running docker-compose, changes are made and a clean install is needed that builds the containers from scratch without drawing upon the cached images, use `docker run build --no-cache`)